Gold hits record on growth fears; oil, metals firm

 The most-active November copper contract on the Shanghai Futures Exchange rose 0.7 percent to 66,360 yuan per tonne, after falling 0.7 percent on Monday.

-The markets will be eying European purchasing manager surveys due later in the day, and a speech by U.S. Federal Reserve chairman Ben Bernanke on Friday, for direction.
+The markets will be eyeing European purchasing manager surveys due later in the day, and a speech by U.S. Federal Reserve chairman Ben Bernanke on Friday, for direction.

 In the oil market, there were concerns over continued fighting in Libya following hopes on Monday for a quick resolution and a speedy restart in exports from the OPEC member.